Meal Planning – A Paleo AIP Survival Tool

 • Grocery List Staples – Once I’ve written all of my recipe ingredients on my grocery list, along with a good list of vegetables, I look around my kitchen to see if I’m running low on any staple foods.
 I use an AIP grocery list as a reference.

 • Last Tips – (1) When you write down your meal plan, also note which meat/seafood needs to be defrosted each day for the next day’s meal.
 (2) Plan batch cooking and veggie prep. on your days off, so you can pull dinner together quickly on a worknight.
 (3) Choose a variety of foods for your weekly menu.
 The more diverse our choices, the better our nutrition.
 We all end up having favorite recipes, but it’s also good to try something new once in a while to keep us from getting into food ruts.
-Check out the weekly AIP Recipe Roundtable for inspiration.
+Check out my website’s AIP Recipe Collection for inspiration.
+There are also over 40 AIP cookbooks available.
 (5) Has your food seemed bland lately?
 Spice up your meals with this Condiment Recipe Roundup.
 (6) Are you a new cook and feeling a little intimidated, or just finding the transition to the AIP challenging?
 Listen to my recent podcast: Cooking and Baking Tips from the Paleo Masters.

 Brain Fog?
 Too Busy?
 There are Meal Plan Resources Available